sathanas65/deb12-i3/README.md

      d) Enter your password when prompted.

-     f) Below the row '# The primary network interface' you will see something like 'allow-hotplug w1p3s0'.
+     e) Below the row '# The primary network interface' you will see something like 'allow-hotplug w1p3s0'.
 Leave this line, but delete or comment out everything below it, starting with 'iface'.

-     g) Ctrl + s to save and ctrl + x to exit.
+     f) Ctrl + s to save and ctrl + x to exit.

-     h) Now enter:
+     g) Now enter:

          sudo systemctl restart networking

-     i) Enter your password when prompted.
+     h) Enter your password when prompted.
 Now you should be able to manage your wifi comnnections from the applet on the i3 taskbar.

-     j) If something goes wrong here are the steps to revert:
+     i) If something goes wrong here are the steps to revert:
    Enter:

          cd /etc/network